 What a sad spectacle.
 Judge Kavanaugh is having his entire life distorted and held up to public ridicule by “empowered” Democratic women who wouldn’t have slapped a groping Ted Kennedy if their lives depended on it.

-You are disgusting, Democrats.We value your comments!
-Please weigh in on our comment section below.
+You are disgusting, Democrats.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com